particle-iot/docs/src/content/reference/cli.md

 ### Consuming the library

-To test your changes in the library, compile the project using `particle compile`
+To test your changes in the library, compile the project using `particle compile <platform>`

-`particle compile photon .`
+`particle compile photon`

 This will create a `.bin` file which you then flash to your device.